CU-PSAC Postdoctoral Fellow Research Award Competition

 Selection

-A selection committee led by Graduate Studies will review all applications and choose the strongest twelve (12) to compete at the event, while taking into account equal representation of presenters across all Faculties, to the extent that is possible.
+A selection committee led by Graduate Studies will review all applications and choose the strongest to compete at the event, while taking into account equal representation of presenters across all Faculties, to the extent that is possible.

 Event

-Applicants who are chosen to present will be assessed on the following factors:
+Competitors will be assessed on the following factors:

-• Quality of answers to questions
+- Quality and depth of responses to questions

 If you have any questions, please feel free to contact the Executive Assistant to the Vice-Provost (Graduate Studies).